 From Russia back to France, we had to creatively map the route through Ukraine in order to avoid Belarus, where the visa would’ve been too difficult to obtain from China.
 With the help of Rome2Rio, and lots of Google searches, we decided to go through Kyiv, Warsaw, Berlin, and finally reaching Strasbourg.

-Unfortunately, this journey is not a hop-on, hop-off deal.
+Unfortunately, the Trans-Siberian railway journey is not a hop-on, hop-off deal.
 With each stop comes a separate ticket and lodging.
 In total, I booked 12 train tickets and 11 lodging options.

 To keep everything organised, I discovered Travefy, a drag-and-drop itinerary planner that allows me to input all the information and have at-a-glance view.
 Prior to this trip, I just used Excel files to plan, but this trip required something a bit more.